- First contact with a computer

 So, you see, all these events cannot be mere coincidences, as they are way too many and way too deeply connected to each other to not act as the links of the same chain used for pulling me from the abyss of sin: the God’s plan for my life.

 My first software developer job was working on an ERP written in Delphi 5 and using MySQL as its storage.
 This happened in August 2004 and back then I was happy to get 80 EUR for working half-time; I was about to enter my 4th and last year as a Computer Science student and wanted to finish university the following one, so working 4 hours a day was the maximum I could afford at that time.

 I still remember the satisfaction I had when I found a way of cramming 4 pay slip fields onto the same A4 page and being able to print it using Delphi!
 I quit that job after several months for a .NET developer role and the rest is history.

 As I write this post, looking back to all persons and events which have lead me to this very moment, I know for sure that God Himself has chosen software development as the means for me to know Him personally as Lord and Saviour.
-He cares a lot about me, that’s why He didn’t stop at granting me forgiveness and eternal life: while studying Computer Science I met my future wife, as we were students attending several common classes; she is the love of my life and the mother of a most beautiful, smart and bright daughter.
+He cares a lot about me, that’s why He didn’t stop at granting me forgiveness of sins and eternal life: while studying Computer Science I met my future wife, as we were students attending several common classes; she is the love of my life and the mother of a most beautiful, smart and bright daughter.
 Furthermore, software development showed itself as the best career choice I could’ve hoped for, letting me create things from scratch, fixing broken ones, visiting far away places and meeting people from far away.